How to Open a Salon: A Comprehensive 10 Step Guide to Get You Started

 These are targets that you want to achieve over the next few months.
 They help you focus and gain momentum.
 Be realistic and try to reach your target one day at a time.
 Keep milestones and build a roadmap.

-Here are some typical questions you can ask yourself to set short term goals while starting a salon:
+Here are some typical questions you can ask yourself to set short term goals while starting your own salon:

 - How much money I’ll be needing to bootstrap my salon business?